Simon-Henshall/DecodeLedger/README.md

 set of classical ciphers, unwraps common encodings, and ranks candidate plaintexts using lightweight English-language analysis.

-> GitHub About: **Detect, unwrap, and rank classical ciphers and encoded text with Python.**

 This is an exploratory decoder, not a guarantee of the original message.
 Short or unusual text can produce plausible-looking false positives, so treat the ranking as a useful lead rather than proof.